loyola-chicago-english/graduate-handbook/handbook.md

 # Regulations and Procedures

+Students should read the [Graduate School Academic Policies].
+The Department of English maintains additional policies, detailed in this Handbook and elsewhere.
+In cases of conflict between this Handbook and a policy of the Graduate School, the Graduate School policy shall prevail.

 ## Advising

 The Director of Graduate Programs (abbreviated GPD) serves as faculty advisor for all M.A. students and for Ph.D. students prior to [Advancement to Candidacy].
 Students meet individually with the GPD prior to [Registration] each semester.
 Students are encouraged to confer with the GPD at other times and must do so when contemplating [Withdrawal] from a course or another significant change in their studies.
+See also the [Graduate School Academic Policies], under "Academic Advising."

 Ph.D. students applying for faculty jobs are advised by the [Placement Officer].